-Our investments did not perform as well as we had hoped in 2022, due to the Ukraine situation and the recovery from the pandemic that we experienced last year was partly reversed.
+Our investments did not perform as well as we had hoped in 2022, due to the Ukraine situation.
 The Trustees reviewed the performance and felt the strategy should remain unchanged and we should wait for a recovery before changing the policy.
+This was justified in 2023 as the investment recovered.